 If CW[AC] is equal to CWmax[AC], CW[AC] shall be left unchanged.

+For AC_BE when dot11DeterministicBackoff is true:

+If the backoff procedure is invoked for reason a), RetryCount shall be left unchanged.

+If the backoff procedure is invoked for reason b), RetryCount shall be set to 0.

+If the backoff procedure is invoked for reason c), d), e), or f), RetryCount shall be incremented.

 EDCA TXOPs

 There are three modes of EDCA TXOP defined: initiation of an EDCA TXOP, sharing an EDCA TXOP, and multiple frame transmission within an EDCA TXOP.
 Initiation of the TXOP occurs when the EDCA rules permit access to the medium.
 Sharing of the EDCA TXOP occurs when an EDCAF within an AP that supports DL-MU-MIMO has obtained access to the medium, making the corresponding AC the primary AC, and includes traffic from queues associated with other ACs in VHT (11ah)or S1G MU PPDUs transmitted during the TXOP.
 Multiple frame transmission within the TXOP occurs when an EDCAF retains the right to access the medium following the completion of a frame exchange sequence, such as on receipt of an Ack frame.